 Beyond the Old Town: Place de la Comedie (also called L'Oeuf or the 'Egg') links the old town and the newer areas and is lined with cafés and shops.

 One end is closed off by the impressive 19th-century Opera; the other end leads to the Esplanade, a place for strolling and finally to the Corum concert hall.

 La Promenade Royale du Peyrou is a great place for a summer stroll.
 Formal gardens look over the city and out to the glorious Cévennes parklands.
-At one end, daily fruit and veg markets show off the glorious colours and scents of southern France ingredients.
-And a huge Saturday flea market also gives you the chance to buy odd gifts and artefacts to take home.
+At one end, daily fruit and veg markets show off the glorious colors and scents of southern France ingredients.
+And a huge Saturday flea market also gives you the chance to buy odd gifts and artifacts to take home.

 The Arc de Triomphe stands at the city end, with Louis XIV as Hercules, reminding the inhabitants of the all-conquering wars of France's great monarch, the Sun King.

 Montpellier has a wide range of accommodations, from budget hotels to upscale lodging.